microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraDirectoryRoleMember.md

 ## Description

-the `Add-EntraDirectoryRoleMember` cmdlet adds a member to a Microsoft Entra ID role.
+the `Add-EntraDirectoryRoleMember` cmdlet Adds a member to a Microsoft Entra ID role.

 ## Examples